Submit files for analysis

 We encourage all software vendors and developers to read about how Microsoft identifies malware and unwanted software.

 How do I track or view past sample submissions?

 You can track your submissions through the submission history page.
-Your submission will only appear on this page if you were signed in when you submitted it.

 What does the submission status mean?